Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

 This statement sets both temperature and pressure at the same time.
-Any number of property/value pairs can be specified in a call to 'set'.
+Any number of property/value pairs can be specified in a call to :mat:func:`ThermoPhase.set`.
 For example, the following sets the mole fractions
 too:

 .. code:: matlab